WagnerLabUCSF/dew-scTools-bash/README.md

 but only the first 8bp are required.

 This script will split this large metadata read into a V3-like R2 file (cell barcode part 1 -8bp), and a V3-like R4 file (cell barcode part 2 - 8bp, and the UMI -6bp).
-For V1 libraries, R1 is the metadata read.
+For V1 libraries, R1 is the combined metadata read.
 For V2 libraries, R2 is the metadata read.

 # Dependencies:
 Dependencies include cutadapt, seqkit, and/or seqtk.
-One can install these tools in a dedicated conda environment as follows:
+One should install these tools in a dedicated conda environment that will be accessed by the script:
 ```
 conda create --name seqtools python=3.7
 conda activate seqtools